-ASMR reaches deep into our psychology drawing us in—you will find videos where you are given complete personal attention.
+ASMR reaches deep into our psychology drawing us in—you will find erotic sex movies where you are given complete personal attention.
 The actor will speak in a soft whispering voice giving you their complete concentration, listening for your response before whispering a reply.
 Deliberately moving around the microphone to make the sounds travel, they catch and hold your attention as you almost strain to hear them.

 There’s something so beautifully seductive about the static electricity that seems to surround the experience.

 Not everyone can feel the sensations triggered by ASMR but surely nothing beats a bit of practice.
 Think of a time when you remember a sound that comforted or excited you.
 Like the crunch and squeeze of fresh snow underfoot.
 The ricochet of a ball hitting a wall in an empty street or one my favourites, sharp scissors slicing through cotton.
 All these things can cause sensations in some people, it’s surely just a case of finding yours.